Ananya-sy/TechForcz/README.md

 TechForcz is an online learning platform designed to provide a seamless digital education experience.
 The system allows students to enroll in courses, track progress, and view content, while admins can manage courses, users, and analytics.

+----Note: This project currently runs on `localhost`.
+To try it yourself, clone the repository.

 ----Features

 Role-Based Access: Secure authentication for students and admins.